Ivanka and Melania will distance themselves from Trump as his Manhattan trial ramps up: Mary Trump

 On Friday, Ivanka posted a bland statement on her Instagram account, simply saying, "I love my father, and I love my country.
 Today, I am pained for both.
 I appreciate the voices across the political spectrum expressing support and concern."

-With host Phang pointing out Melania Trump has been "notably silent," she asked, "Can we expect to see a kind of cool distance or will see some cicling of wagons now that he is finally facing criminal charges."
+With host Phang pointing out Melania Trump has been "notably silent," she asked, "Can we expect to see a kind of cool distance or will see some circlingof wagons now that he is finally facing criminal charges."

 According to Mary Trump, she thinks Ivanka, as well as Melania Trump, will go silent and stay away from the Manhattan legal drama.